 The fourth ends with Philly, the policewoman's niece, being the only named character (and possible the only one in town) who survives.
 She is last seen rowing down the river away from an overrun Samarkand to an unknown fate.
 Clooney, like Steve in Homo Superior, infects himself on purpose and brutally murders his girlfriend.

 Drunk with Power: Those survivors who suddenly find themselves in positions of power are all too easily tempted to abuse it.
-Addy's dad and the Gamekeeper are good examples of this.
+Addy's dad, the Gamekeeper and Todd are good examples of this.
 Rab, however, is a subversion, as he does not abuse his power at all.
 Shaky theorizes it's because Rab never wanted to be a leader in the first place and was thrust into the part.

-As of the latest events of Wish You Were Here, Jasper is also headed down this path.
+In Wish You Were Here, Jasper was also headed down this path before his untimely demise.

 Eats Babies: The sad fate of Kayleen Pratt's unborn child after she's turned into one of the Crossed.